csik/4240_Syllabus/policies.md

 1. [Office of Student Disability Services](https://sds.cornell.edu/)
 2. [Cornell Health CAPS (Counseling & Psychological Services)](https://health.cornell.edu/services/counseling-psychiatry)
-3. Undocumented/DACA Student support: In the Dean of Students office, contact Kevin Graham (Kevin.Graham @ cornell.edu) and see [this list of campus resources](https://scl.cornell.edu/sub/identity-resources/undocumented-daca-support)
+3. Undocumented/DACA Student support: In the Dean of Students office, contact Victor Cuicahua (vc356@cornell.edu) and see [this list of campus resources](https://scl.cornell.edu/undocumented-daca-support).

-## Copyright policy
+# Copyright policy

-# Disseminating course materials
+## Disseminating course materials

 **The teaching team owns copyright on all materials we produce**.
 We make as much available publically as we can in order to aid others teaching or taking similar courses.
 When we cannot make materials public   for example, because it might violate someone else's copyright   we provide them to course participants in print or through Canvas.
 These materials **should therefore not be provided to any third-party site**, even if your intention is to aid other students.
 To do so is a violation of our copyright.
 Please trust our judgement about what can be made public and what can't.

-# Reusing material on this site
+## Reusing material on this site

 Other instructors from anywhere in the world are welcome to reuse materials, texts, assignment descriptions, policies, or anything else you find useful on this publically available webpage.
 You do not need to ask permission, although we appreciate hearing it if it's been useful to you!